Ever since I decided to dedicate more time to this blog, I made myself a promise:

 - and the shower was in kitchen.

 I have heard many of those myself over the years.
 Beyond the sense of disbelief, I always loved the comedic potential of those situations.
-It also provided a small escape from the otherwise dreadful reality of flat-hunting in Berlin.
+It also provided a small escape from the otherwise dreadful reality of flat-hunting and finding a sublet in Germany in Berlin.
 I was always wondered; was there not potential to use this comedic potential & turn into something fun?

 Berlin Flat Quest is a family business.
 My brothers are at a head of a young and ambitious game studio.
 In February, we realized that they had time window to help me put it together, before they started production on their next game.